Community Capital Management

 Investment philosophy

 Community Capital Management invests in government-related sub-sectors of the bond market traditionally excluded from the major bond indices.
-Community Capital believes these government-related sub-sectors of the bond market are chronically undervalued and may offer a relative yield advantage, and an opportunity to generate above-average, risk-adjusted returns with lower volatility and lower credit risk.
+Community Capital believes these government-related sub-sectors of the bond market are chronically undervalued and may offer a relative yield advantage, and an opportunity to generate above-average, risk-adjusted returns with lower volatility and lower credit risk than the benchmark (Barclays Capital U.S. Aggregate Bond Index1.)

 Investment approach